 - Nightmare Fuel: The earthquake in one episode.
 It's real (not staged), it comes out of nowhere, and even the tough-as-nails Judge Judy leaves the courtroom.

 - No Such Thing as Bad Publicity:

-- On the other hand, some litigants who clearly had no case must have agreed to appear on the show because of this trope.
-This tends to backfire on them catastrophically, since Judy gives them no time to look "cool" and is sure to expose every rotten trick they've ever pulled before she's through with them.
+- Some litigants who clearly had no case must have agreed to appear on the show because of this.
+This tends to backfire on them catastrophically, since Judge Judy gives them no time to look "cool" and is sure to expose every rotten trick they've ever pulled before she's through with them.

 - As stated by Judge Judy herself during a case:

 - Spoiled by the Format: With the rare exception of a long two parter case, most cases are decided within the half hour time block, so if a case ends right before the final commercial break and a new case starts, the new case will only be a few minutes and will be typically ruled quickly.